 Nerf N-Strike Triad

 Let’s take a stroll down memory lane to every guy’s favorite childhood toy: Nerf guns.
 These are gadgets you can use in the office (covertly, of course), or use to play with your kids.
 Either way, they’re still insanely fun, especially if you have reservations against using real firearms, but still want to sate your trigger finger.
-This was an insanely fun list to compile, and resulted in many darts hitting us in the eyes, so with much labor and love, here’s the top Nerf guns to unleash your inner child, and have a killer time.
+This was an insanely fun list to compile, and resulted in many darts hitting us in the eyes, so with much labor and love, here’s the best Nerf guns to unleash your inner child, and have a killer time.

-Our Top Picks Of The Best Nerf Guns
+The Best Nerf Guns

 N-Strike Elite Strongarm Blaster Nerf Gun